 Last Updated on

-Are you searching for an easy natural green tea soap bar recipe?
-Learn how to make matcha green tea soaps that have great skin benefits.
+Are you searching for an easy natural matcha green tea powder soap bar recipe with anti-aging properties?
+Learn how to make DIY matcha green tea soaps that have great benefits for skin.

-I like using both soap bases, but will change it up depending on what the soap is being used for.
-In this case, we’re making soap for the skin health and for anti-aging benefits, so I feel shea butter is a better fit for this purpose.
-However, if you already have the goat’s milk soap base, it will work just fine too.
+I like using both soap bases, but change it up depending on what the soap is being used for.
+With these Matcha Green Tea Soap Bars, we’re making them for skin health and anti-aging benefits, so I feel shea butter is a better fit for this purpose.
+However, if you already have the goat’s milk soap base, it will work fine too.

-Melt and pour soap bases normally come in a square or rectangular form and you have to cut it up.
-It can make it harder to measure, so just over-figure by a square or two when you are making your green tea soap to be safe.
+Melt and pour soap bases normally come in a square or rectangular form that you have to chop up.
+It can make it harder to measure, so just over-figure by a square or two when you are making your matcha green tea soap to be safe.

 Anti-Aging Shea Butter & Matcha Green Tea Soap Tutorial